mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 Upon failure of the initial TCP connection, the client initiates a second TCP connection using the server-provided token.

-In both cases, some of the records sent by client or the server might be in transit when the failure occurs.
+In both cases, some records sent by client or the server might be in transit when the failure occurs.
 Some of these records could have been partially received but not yet delivered to the TCPLS layer when the underlying TCP connection fails.
 Other records could have already received, decrypted and data of their frames could have been delivered to the application.
-To prevent data losses and duplication, TCPLS includes its own acknowledgements.
+To prevent data losses and duplication, TCPLS includes its own acknowledgments.

 A TCPLS receiver acknowledges the received records using the ACK frame.
 Records are acknowledged after the record protection has been